atwang16/sp19-6s897-colon/README.md

 ## Overview
 In our work, we attempt to provide tools to aid gastroenterologists in the space of colorectal cancer.
 We employ machine learning, specifically neural networks, which have found significant success in applications around image and video analysis, natural language processing, and other fields.
 Colorectal cancer is typically screened using colonoscopies, in which gastroenterologists look for polyps through a real-time video feed in the colon.
 As accurate detection of polyps is essential to preventing onset of colorectal cancer, we use neural networks to provide a tool to doctors to assist with polyp classification and detection.
 Using **VGG-19** and **Resnet-50**, we achieve a 0.999 AUC on image-level polyp classification on the Kvasir dataset and high PPV and NPV values.
 We also try **patch-based neural network models** for classification and localization as well as an assortment of neural networks specifically for localization (e.g. **YOLO**), though we are unable to achieve as significant results for these models.

-For this project, we used Python, Keras, and Tensorflow in our implementation.
+We used Python, Keras, and Tensorflow in our implementation.

-For details, refer to our [paper](https://github.com/atwang16/sp19-6s897-colon/blob/master/HST_956_Final_Project_Report.pdf).
+For details about our project, refer to our [paper](https://github.com/atwang16/sp19-6s897-colon/blob/master/HST_956_Final_Project_Report.pdf).

 ## Datasets
 - Kvasir dataset (used for classification task): https://datasets.simula.no/kvasir/